wur-bioinformatics/introduction-to-bioinformatics/week5.md

 *Journal of Experimental Medicine* 201(11):1715-1723, 2005.
 :::

-Often it is more interesting to follow expression over time rather than compare it at one specific timepoint, e.g. when tracking the response to a drug, a change in growth conditions, regulation of organ development and so on.
+Often it is more interesting to follow abundance over time rather than compare it at one specific timepoint, e.g. when tracking the response to a drug, a change in growth conditions, regulation of organ development and so on.
 Given the cost of omics measurements, a major challenge is to select